ambyshframber/bcpu/design/arithmetic.md

 ## add
 simple addition

-`1100_0100 [base [addend [dest]]]`
+`1100_010c [addend]`
-performs base + addend + carry and stores in dest
+performs %a + addend + carry (if c set) and stores in %a

-base and addend default to %a and %b
+addend defaults to %b
-dest defaults to base
 sets overflow flag if the top bit changes
-sets carry flag if the calculation carried out of the bit width
+sets carry flag if the calculation carried out of the bit width, otherwise clears it
 sets negative flag if high bit is set, otherwise clears it
 sets zero flag if result is zero

 ## sub
 simple subtraction

-`1100_0101 [base [subtrahend [dest]]]`
+`1100_011c [subtrahend]`
-performs base + !subtrahend + carry and stores in dest
+performs %a - subtrahend - !carry (if c set) and stores in a

 base and subtrahend default to %a and %b
 dest defaults to base
 sets overflow flag if the top bit changes
-clears carry flag if the calculation borrowed out of the bit width
+clears carry flag if the calculation borrowed out of the bit width, otherwise sets it
 sets negative flag if high bit is set, otherwise clears it
 sets zero flag if result is zero